li-yong/VLSI_Testing_f24/README_Project_2.md

-# VLSI-Testing
+# VLSI-Testing Project 2

 This document explains the project 2 implementation.
 Build and Run are identical as Project 1.

 Project 2 use the same circuits as the Project, with additional functional features:
 1. Randomly assign 64 independent input values to the inputs of the circuit.
-2. Perform Parallal Pattern Single Fault (PPSFP) fault simulation.
+2. Perform Parallel Pattern Single Fault Propagation (`PPSFP`) fault simulation.
 3. Simulate the good(error-free) circuit output.
 4. Inject Stuck At (SA) fault defined to circuit one at a time.
 5. Parallel simulate patterns, compare the output with good output generate on error-free circuit.